Brenda Bloodgood: Career and research

 Bloodgood completed her postdoctoral studies in 2012 and then returned to her undergraduate alma mater, the University of California, San Diego, to start her own neurobiology lab within the Division of Biological Sciences.
 Inspired by her postdoctoral work, Bloodgood has focused her lab's research program on probing a deeper understanding of the diverse functions of Npas4 in modulating neural computations and driving changes in animal behavior.
 Just two years after starting her lab, Bloodgood and 2 other UCSD scientists received funding from Obama’s BRAIN Initiative in 2014.

 In 2016, Bloodgood became the co-director of the San Diego Brain Consortium, an organization which helps to coordinate collaborations, build research training programs, enhance science communication, and generally foster innovation in brain research.
 Bloodgood also serves as an Advisory Board Member and Faculty Fellow for the Kavli Institute for Brain and Mind at UCSD.

 Recently, the Bloodgood Lab found that there are functional differences between the NMDA receptors on spines versus dendritic synaptic inputs onto Parvalbumin interneurons in the mouse cortex.
 Further, the Bloodgood Lab discovered that Npas4 is induced by action potentials through a completely different mechanism than when Npas4 is induced by excitatory postsynaptic potentials.
 While both action potential induced and EPSP induced Npas4 yield Npas4 heterodimers, these heterodimers remarkably have distinct effects on gene expression and regulation.

+In 2024, a paper from Bloodgood's lab in Cell Journal was retracted after reports of manipulated data.
+The paper's first author Gian-Stefano Brigidi, admitted to falsifying images and fabricating experiments, and multiple investigations — by UCSD, the University of Utah, and the U.S. Office of Research Integrity — concluded that he had engaged in research misconduct.
+Although the fraudulent acts were carried out by Brigidi, as the principal investigator, Bloodgood bore ultimate responsibility for the integrity of work published under her lab’s name.
+She co-signed the retraction notice and took the difficult steps of notifying NIH, the journal, and institutional leadership, while also leading her trainees through the scientific and personal fallout of the scientific misconduct.